capital-american/Capital-American-Shaman/src/pages/products/thca-diamond-infused-prerolls-2ct.md

 #### What is THCa?

-Tetrahydrocannabinolic acid (THCa) is a non-psychoactive compound found in cannabis.
+Tetrahydrocannabinolic acid (THCa) is a non-psychoactive compound found in hemp.
 However, when heated, it undergoes a process called decarboxylation and converts to the psychoactive compound THC.

 Our pre rolls combine top-shelf CBD or CBG flower with THCa diamonds, creating a synergistic effect that many users find is about twice as potent as the listed percentages suggest.